 opportunity to make your mark while collaborating closely with the

 curators, the Advancement Team, and other key stakeholders across

-Leads the development and execution of The Corning Museum of
+development and execution of The Corning Museum of Glass (Museum)

-diversifies, and sustains philanthropic support for the Museum’s
+sustains philanthropic support for the Museum’s strategic and

-corporations, and government entities.
-In partnership with the
+government entities.
+In partnership with the Chief Advancement

-Chief Advancement Officer (CAO), develops and drives the
+Officer (CAO), develops and drives the institutional giving

 Institutional Funder Portfolio Management

 - Identifies, cultivates, solicits, and stewards institutional